Got Questions?

 There is a wide range of prices for marbles, limestone and granites with a lot of overlap.
 Cost of stone is determined not by type of stone or the look.
 Cost is mostly determined but by availability of material from quarries, accessibility and shipping costs.
 As a guide, mid-ranged priced granite and marble are similar in price.

 Giving a square metre rate on a custom made job is inaccurate.
 The cost is effected by: material costs, edging and surface finishes, cut-outs, splashbacks, transporation and fixing costs.
-The best way to obtain a price is giving us a plan of your job, either in person or by fax.
+The best way to obtain a price is giving us a plan of your job, either in person or by email.

 Yes, you can use marble, so long as it is sealed.
 The concern here is that because marbles (and limestone and travertine) contain calcium carbonate, the polished surface is more vulnerable to household acids including vinegar, mustard, citrus and a host of other food-related products.
 Additionally, marble and limestone can be scratched more easily than harder stones such as granite.
 However marble is still a very strong surface when compared to other materials.